Welcome to KageOps

 The Autonauts

-KageOps coordinates nine AI specialists.
+KageOps coordinates Sensei (orchestrator) plus eight specialist agents — nine in total.
 Each owns a slice of the product lifecycle.

 Project lifecycle